adamjmurray/ableton-launchpad-sequencer/ROADMAP.md

 - Sometimes the first step doesn't output when starting playback from the beginning of the arrangement

 ## 1.2
+- Improved arpeggiation:
-- Allow scale UI to select the root and change track pitch to octave + scale offset
+  - Allow scale UI to select the root
-  - For velocity gates, this will remain a pitch input
-    - Use the track pitch model either way, and get the scale offset from pitch % 12
+  - Change track pitch to octave + scale offset (for pitch gates only)
-  - The point of this feature is if you have a pattern that's playing the lowest note in the chord, and you set the chord via MIDI, it will continue to play the lowest note and not be pseudo-randomly mapped the chord note closest to the base pitch
-- Option to mute tracks with pitch gates when no midi notes are playing
+  - Pitch gate step value 1 plays the root of the scale
+  - When setting the scale from MIDI allow arbitrary notes that don't repeat at the octave
 - Easier way to delete steps in the GUI: Shift + click
+- Global "MIDI latch" option that, when disabled, will mute tracks with pitch gates when no midi notes are playing
+- Global aftertouch, modulation summing modes, instead of track level settings
 - Track edit mode for the Launchpad
   - Hold a pattern button and tap a track 3 times to edit track settings
   - Use pattern buttons to select an option and grid buttons set the value:
     - track pitch
       - Re-tap the pattern button to toggle between 2 pages to access all 128 values
     - track velocity
-    - modulation max value
-    - aftertouch max value
     - gate type / gate summing mode
     - gate duration
     - step duration multiplier
     - global step length
+    - global aftertouch / modulation summing mode
+    - global MIDI latch option
   - Use the value buttons to do track operations (same as pattern edit mode):
     - track reverse
     - track randomize (every other tap reverts)